mofron/mofron-comp-calendar/README.md

-# mofron-comp-calender
+# mofron-comp-calendar
-calender component for mofron
+calendar component for mofron